 It helps to have a life that’s full to the gills and rife with things pulling at your attention.
 It clearly delineates what merits attention, and it becomes quite clear what things precious time is spent doing.

 I’ve carved an awful lot of fat out of my life since having kids.
 And I’ve never been more prolific.
 And that goes for more than just writing.
-I get more shit done now, when I have very little free time than ever before.
+I get more stuff done now, when I have so very much less free time than ever before.
 The benefits of focus.

 But yours especially.